E3: Volume of inputs used in agricultural production

 Table E3: Assessment of change

-Note that assessment categories were assigned based on smoothed data, so percent change figures in Table E3 may differ from unsmoothed values quoted elsewhere.
+Note that assessment categories were assigned based on smoothed data, so percentage change figures in Table E3 may differ from unsmoothed values quoted elsewhere.
+It is not possible to define a simplistic desired direction of change for this indicator so we cannot assign an ‘improvement’ or ‘deterioration’ label to these results.

 Indicator Metadata